Descendants (2015 film): Plot

 Belle and Beast have married and become king and queen.
-Following the establishment of the United States of Auradon, they have created a prosperous new nation from the surrounding kingdoms, and banished the villains and sidekicks to the Isle of the Lost, an island slum surrounded by a barrier where magic is suspended, trapping all the villains there for good.
+After the United States of Auradon was established, they have created a prosperous nation from the surrounding kingdoms.
+Villains and their children are banished to the Isle of the Lost, an island slum surrounded by a barrier where magic is suspended.

-Twenty years later, their son Ben, who will soon be crowned king, announces that his first proclamation is to give four selected children from the Isle of the Lost a chance to live in Auradon, away from the influence of their villainous parents, despite his father's protests.
+Their son Ben will soon be crowned king, and announces he will give four children selected from the Isle of the Lost a chance to attend Auradon Preparatory away from the influence of their villainous parents.
 He chooses Carlos, son of Cruella de Vil; Jay, son of Jafar; Evie, daughter of the Evil Queen; and Mal, daughter of Maleficent.
-When the news is received, Maleficent secretly instructs the four of them to steal the Fairy Godmother's magic wand to release the barrier so she can take over Auradon.
+Maleficent secretly instructs the four of them to steal the Fairy Godmother's magic wand to release the barrier so she can take over Auradon.

-Traveling to Auradon Preparatory, the core four meet Ben and his girlfriend Audrey, daughter of Princess Aurora.
-They also meet the Fairy Godmother, the school's headmistress.
-Evie uses her mother's pocket-sized magic mirror to locate the wand in a nearby museum, and Mal uses her mother's spinning wheel from the museum to put the security guard to sleep, but they fail retrieving the wand due to a barrier blocking the wand and setting off a siren.
+The four meet Ben and his girlfriend Audrey, daughter of Princess Aurora.
+The Fairy Godmother is the school's headmistress.
+Evie uses her mother's pocket-sized magic mirror to locate the wand in a nearby museum, and Mal uses her mother's spinning wheel from the museum to put the security guard to sleep.
+But they fail retrieving the wand due to a barrier blocking the wand and setting off a siren.

-After learning that the Fairy Godmother will use the wand at Ben's coronation, the four wait it out by attending classes, but start to fit in with the students.
-Jay is recruited into the school's "tourney" team (a sport similar to field hockey, hurling and lacrosse), while Carlos overcomes his fear of dogs by befriending the school's dog, Dude.
-Evie, though intelligent, acts vain to impress Chad, Cinderella's son, but ends up doing his homework for him.
+After learning that the Fairy Godmother will use the wand at Ben's coronation, the four wait it out by attending classes.
+Jay is recruited into the school's "tourney" team (a sport similar to field hockey, hurling and lacrosse).
+Carlos overcomes his fear of dogs by befriending the school's dog, Dude.
+Though intelligent, Evie acts vain to impress Chad, Cinderella's son; she ends up doing his homework for him.
 Dopey's son, Doug, encourages her not to pander to others and be herself.

-Mal becomes popular, using Maleficent's spell book to alter Jane and Lonnie's hair, the daughters of the Fairy Godmother and Mulan, respectively.
+Mal becomes popular, using Maleficent's spell book to alter Jane and Lonnie's hair, the daughters of the Fairy Godmother and Mulan respectively.
 Jane in particular dislikes her looks, especially because her mother will not use her own magic to change them.
 Mal learns that Ben's girlfriend will be seated close to the wand during the coronation, which is used during the ceremony.
 She bakes a cookie laced with a love potion and gives it to Ben, who falls madly in love with her, much to the shock of his friends, particularly Audrey.